Awadibra/NaiveFileSystem/README.md

 cd /

 ● mkfile – Create a new file.
 The path of the file must exist.
-Syntax: mkfile <path/filename> <size>
+Syntax: mkfile "path/filename" "size"
-If <path> doesn’t exist print out “The system cannot find the path specified”
+If "path" doesn’t exist print out “The system cannot find the path specified”
-If <path/filename> exists print out “File already exists”
+If "path/filename" exists print out “File already exists”
 Example: “mkfile /dir1/dir2/mynewfile 1000” will create mynewfile in /dir1/dir2, the size of the file will be 1000.

 ● cp – Copy a file or directory to a destination.
-Syntax: cp <source-path> <destination-path>
+Syntax: cp "source-path" "destination-path"
 source-path may be either a file or a directory, destination-path is a directory.
 If either file/directory/destination doesn’t exist print out “No such file or directory”
 Example: “cp dir1/dir2/dir3/file1 dir4/dir5” will copy file1 to dir4/dir5
 Example: “cp dir4 dir6” will copy dir4 (recursively) under dir6.

 ● mv - Move a file or directory to a new destination.
-Syntax: mv <source-path/file-name> <destination-path>
+Syntax: mv "source-path/file-name" "destination-path"
 source-path may be either a file or a directory, destination-path is a directory.
 If either source-path/file-name/destination-path doesn’t exist print out “No such file or directory”.